 - Your pods must be scheduled with a Fargate profile to ensure smooth operation.
 However, this limits each pod to 4 vCPU and 30Gb memory per pod.

 - You are unable to run privileged containers, daemonsets, or pods with specified HostNetwork or HostPort.

 - Only private subnets are supported.

-To get around the above limitations and ensure that you are getting the greatest ROI on your Fargate implementation, you can employ the following best practices.
+When considering EC2 vs Fargate, try and get around the above limitations and ensure that you are getting the greatest ROI on your Fargate implementation, by employing the following best practices.
 These practices can help you reduce your overall costs by maximizing pricing plans, eliminating wasted resources, and easing workload management.